-Harper is brought to Louisiana bayou country to investigate an attempted blackmail scheme.
-He soon finds out that it involves an old flame of his and her hellion of a daughter.
+Harper is brought to Louisiana bayou country to help out an old girlfriend who is worried that her husband will find out that she is cheating on him.
 What is more, he finds himself caught in a power struggle between the matriarch of the family and a greedy oil baron, who wants her property.
 Poor Harper!
 Things are not as straight-forward as they initially appeared.
-Written by

 See more »